 Important Notice Regarding Repeat Prescription Orders

 We have a new system in place now for ordering your repeat prescriptions.
-In order to use the new system, you will need to register for an online Patient Access account, if you haven’t already done so.
+In order to use the new system, you will need to register for an NHS App or online Patient Access account, if you haven’t already done so.
 In addition to ordering your repeat prescriptions, this Patient Access account will allow you to book appointments online.

 If you already have a Patient Access account or have signed up and received a registration letter from the surgery, please select the link below: